 #10 – The Mighty Barrett .50 BMG

 The sticker price ($3,000-$12,000) on one of these monsters is enough to take anyone’s breath away, but witnessing the colossal *POW* that this bad bitch delivers waaaay down range will also take your breath away.
 Nothing on the civilian market can deliver anything close to the *smack* of the Barrett.
 Consequently, there’s a growing movement in different states (mainly New York, Massachusetts, Hawaii and Illinois) to remove the .50 BMG rifle from the civilian market altogether.
+(See ATF National Firearms Handbook.)
 California banned it in 2004.
 So, if you have more money than you know what to do with, this could be a great investment.
-Buy a few and then sell them after they’re banned nationwide for 4 times what you paid for them. ;-)
+Buy a few and then sell them after they’re banned nationwide for 4 times what you paid for them.

 The cartridge selection for these rifles is disturbing to say the least.
 They come in incendiary, armor-piercing, armor-piercing/incendiary, tracer, and armor-piercing/incendiary/tracer all-in-one.
 A .50 BMG sniper rifle was used by a Canadian solder in Afghanistan in 2002 to pull off the longest-range, confirmed sniper kill in history when he delivered the insane ball of lead to a Taliban insurgent 1.5 miles away.

-Advantages: it’ll make anyone go “. . . . . . wow;” it’ll penetrate light armor with NO problem; people will open the door for you when they see you carrying it; you can disable equipment and engine blocks from over a mile away; Made in the U.S.A.
+Advantages: It’ll make anyone go “. . . . . . wow;” it’ll penetrate light armor with NO problem; people will open the door for you when they see you carrying it; you can disable equipment and engine blocks from over a mile away; Made in the U.S.A.

-Disadvantages: price, size, weight and recoil (ouch!); very limited availability of the high-end, military grade ammunition you’d need to fully realize this rifle’s capacity
+Disadvantages: Price, size, weight and recoil (ouch!); very limited availability of the high-end, military grade ammunition you’d need to fully realize this rifle’s capacity

-NUMBER NINE – SKS Rifle
+#9 – SKS Rifle

 For what you’d spend on one Barrett .50 BMG you could buy a truckload of these things.
 I’m not a big fan of them.
 A friend of mine has (maybe had) a Russian SKS and the thing would sometimes fire two rounds with one trigger pull.
 This may sound cool, but neither of us thought it was.
 They’re cheap for a reason.

-Advantage: they’re cheap
+Advantage: They’re cheap

-Disadvantage: they’re cheap
+Disadvantage: They’re cheap

-NUMBER EIGHT – Bolt-Action .308
+Number #8 – Bolt-Action .308